simdutf/simdutf/README.md

 std::vector<char> buffer(simdutf::maximal_binary_length_from_base64(base64.data(), base64.size()));
 simdutf::result r = simdutf::base64_to_binary(base64.data(), base64.size(), buffer.data());
 if(r.error) {
-  // We have some error, r.count tells you where the error was encountered in the input } else {
+  // We have some error, r.count tells you where the error was encountered in the input if
+  // the error is INVALID_BASE64_CHARACTER.
+If the error is BASE64_INPUT_REMAINDER, then
+  // a single valid base64 remained, and r.count contains the number of bytes decoded.
+} else {
   buffer.resize(r.count); // resize the buffer according to actual number of bytes }